-Kelp Has Been Touted As The New Kale, But It's Been Slow To Catch On
+Kelp Has Been Touted As The New Kale, But It Has Been Slow To Catch On

 Smith, GreenWave's co-founder, says all the farmers who are a part of that network have no problem selling their seaweed, but he agrees with Concepcion about another obstacle — a lack of large-scale processing facilities in Connecticut.

-His farm grows kelp, and he explains it has a shelf-life of a half-hour and needs to be blanched quickly after it leaves the water in order to stabilize it, which is expensive and fine to do on a small scale.
-But, if more farmers grow kelp, they will need big buildings with giant tubs of hot water and freezers to process it and keep it safe to eat.
+His farm grows kelp.
+He explains that it has a shelf life of a half-hour and needs to be blanched quickly after it leaves the water to stabilize it, which is expensive and fine to do on a small scale.
+But if more farmers grow kelp, they will need big buildings with giant tubs of hot water and freezers to process it and keep it safe to eat.

 On the other side of the country in Alaska, farmers also have no problem growing seaweed, the problem is what to do with it once it's harvested, says Gary Freitag, a marine advisory agent at the Alaska Sea Grant who works closely with the state's marine resources industries.

-He says Alaska has about five seaweed farms, and he gets around 20 calls a month from people interested in starting their own.
-But now the industry needs to address questions like: Does the market want frozen seaweed, dried seaweed, or other products?
+He says Alaska has about five seaweed farms, and he gets about 20 calls a month from people interested in starting their own.
+But now the industry needs to address questions like these: Does the market want frozen seaweed, dried seaweed, or other products?
 Can they process seaweed using existing facilities for salmon and other fish?
 Do they have enough trucks and transport hardware if the industry takes off ?

 "I think in 10 years it will be a fairly substantial industry up here, but now it's just going to be very small and experimental," Freitag says.
 "We just don't know how to solve all these ... bottlenecks (that inhibit further growth.)"